Combinatorial analysis of the period mapping: topology of 2D fibers: PL model of Period map

 \begin{xmpl} Let us consider the section of the 4-simplex ${\cal A}[\Gamma_1]$ in greater detail.
 The fiber $\Pi^{-1}(\Pi^*)$ of the period map we parametrize by the weights $H_1,H_2$ of two vertical edges of the graph in the upper half plane (see most left picture in Fig. \ref{H21}).
 The positivity of weights of three vertical edges of $[\Gamma_1]$ on the real (symmetry) axis imply the following inequalities:

 Depending on the relations between components of $\Pi^*$ we get either a pentagon or a rectangle or a trapezoid or a triangle -- see the right panel of Fig. \ref{PIH21}. \end{xmpl}

-The braids group $Br_2=\mathbb{Z}$ acts as cover transformations on the labyrinth space ${\cal L}_2^1$.
-The images of noncanonical lifts of the coordinate spaces are related to the images we just calculated by the action of Burau representation which is generated by the matrix
+The braid group $Br_2=\mathbb{Z}$ acts as cover transformations on the labyrinth space ${\cal L}_2^1$.
+The images of non-canonical lifts of the coordinate spaces are related to the images we just calculated by the action of Burau representation which is generated by the matrix

 Part of the full image of the labyrinth space ${\cal L}_2^1$ is shown on the most right picture in Fig. \ref{ImGen2}.
 It is the union of images of the large triangle $\Delta=a\cup b\cup c_\pm\cup d$ shown in the left panel of Fig. \ref{PIH21} under the action of integer powers of the matrix $B$.